fischermoseley/manta/doc/io_core.md

 This configuration specifies four parameters:

 - `name`: The name of the IO core.
 This name is used to reference the core when working with the API, and can be whatever you'd like.
-- `type`: This signals to the parser that this is an IO core.
+- `type`: This denotes that this is an IO core.
 All cores contain a `type` field, which must be set to `io` to be recognized as an IO core.
 - `inputs`: This lists all inputs from from the FPGA fabric to the host machine.
 Signals in this list may be read by the host, but ___cannot___ be written to.
 - `outputs`: This lists all outputs from the host machine to the FPGA fabric.
 Signals in this list may be written by the host, but ___can___ also be read from, and doing so returns the value last written to the register.